cheatham1/GetStartedBook/GLOSSARY.md

 The Jet Vertex Fraction can be used to select jets with a high fraction of track energy originating from the selected primary vertex.
 It can be used to suppress pile-up jets.

-## Jets

-Jets are the dominant final state objects of high-energy proton-proton interactions at the LHC.
-They are key ingredients for many physics measurements and for searches for new phenomena.
-Jets are observed as groups of topologically-related energy deposits in the ATLAS calorimeters, most of which are associated with tracks of charged particles as measured in the inner detector.
-They are reconstructed and calibrated using a combination of methods based on simulation and data-driven techniques.

-## Pseudorapidity (eta)

-The pseudorapidity describes the angle of a particle relative to the beam axis.

 ## Monte-Carlo generators